woweh/go-units/README.md

 ### Notes regarding unit and conversion definitions
 When you specify a ***function conversion*** (`NewConversionFromFn`), you must also specify the *inverse* conversion.

-Specifying a ***ratio conversion*** (`NewRatioConversion`) also registers the inverse conversions.
+When you specify a ***ratio conversion*** (`NewRatioConversion`), you must ***not*** specify the inverse conversions.
-For ratio conversions you don't need to specify the inverse conversions.
+`NewRatioConversion` will automatically create the inverse conversion!

-The metric factory methods, like `u.Kilo`, will create the new unit with metric prefixes for name and symbols, and will register ratio conversions between the base unit and the derived metric unit.
-There is no need to separately specify the ratio conversion.
+Using metric factory methods, like `Kilo` or `Micro`, will not only create the new unit with metric prefixes for name and symbols, it will also register ratio conversions between the base unit and the derived metric unit.
+There is no need to separately specify the ratio conversion!

 ### Known Issues
 Unicode symbols (e.g., `㎡`, `㎢`) can cause panics.
 TODO: Investigate and debug.

 ### References / Further Reading
 The National Institute of Standards and Technology (NIST) - The NIST Guide for the use of the International System of Units - Appendix B, subsections B.8 Factors for Units Listed Alphabetically and B.9 Factors for units listed by kind of quantity or field of science.